-Treatment of Existing Soils: Maintenance Building Pad
+Treatment of Existing Soils: Building Pad

-Remedial grading should be performed within the proposed maintenance building pad area in order to remove the undocumented fill soils and the near-surface alluvium.
-It is also recommended that the existing soils be overexcavated to a depth of at least 3 feet below existing grade and to a depth of at least 3 feet below proposed building pad subgrade elevation, whichever is greater.
-Within the influence zones of the new foundations, the overexcavation should extend to a depth of at least 2 feet below proposed foundation bearing grade.
+Remedial grading should be performed within the proposed building pad area in order to remove a portion of the existing alluvial soils.
+In general, it is recommended that the overexcavation extend to a depth of at least 5 feet below existing grade, and to a depth of at least 5 feet below proposed grade, whichever is greater.
+Within the influence zones of the new foundations, the overexcavation should extend to a depth of at least 6 feet below proposed foundation bearing grade.

-The overexcavation areas should extend at least 5 feet beyond the building and foundation perimeters, and to an extent equal to the depth of fill below the new foundations.
+The overexcavation areas should extend at least 5 feet beyond the building perimeters, and to an extent equal to the depth of fill below the new foundations.
 If the proposed structure incorporates any exterior columns (such as for a canopy or overhang) the area of overexcavation should also encompass these areas.

-Following completion of the overexcavation, the subgrade soils within the overexcavation areas should be evaluated by the geotechnical engineer to verify their suitability to serve as the structural fill subgrade, as well as to support the foundation loads of the new structures.
-This evaluation should include proofrolling and probing to identify any soft, loose or otherwise unstable soils that must be removed.
-Some localized areas of deeper excavation may be required if additional fill materials or loose, porous, overly moist, or low density native soils are encountered at the base of the overexcavation.
+Following completion of the overexcavation, the subgrade soils within the overexcavation areas should be evaluated by the geotechnical engineer to verify their suitability to serve as the structural fill subgrade, as well as to support the foundation loads of the new structure.
+This evaluation should include proofrolling and probing to identify any soft, loose, or otherwise unstable soils that must be removed.
+Some localized areas of deeper excavation may be required if loose, porous, or low-density native soils are encountered at the base of the overexcavation.
+It should be noted that Boring Nos.
+B-2 and B-3 encountered porous, loose, and consolable/collapsible soils extending to depths of 6 to 12± feet.

-After a suitable overexcavation subgrade has been achieved, the exposed soils should be scarified to a depth of at least 12 inches and moisture conditioned to achieve a moisture content of 0 to 4 percent above optimum moisture content.
+After a suitable overexcavation subgrade has been achieved, the exposed soils should be scarified to a depth of at least 12 inches and moisture conditioned or air dried to achieve a moisture content of 2 to 4 percent above optimum moisture content.
 The subgrade soils should then be recompacted to at least 90 percent of the ASTM D-1557 maximum dry density.

-The building pad area may then be raised to grade with previously excavated soils or imported, structural fill.
+The building pad area may then be raised to grade with previously excavated soils or imported, low expansive structural fill.
 All structural fill soils present within the proposed building area should be compacted to at least 90 percent of the ASTM D-1557 maximum dry density.